Parallel Mandelbrot in Julia, C++, and OpenCL

 We also used a special function to transform the discrete iteration counts into a continuous range of values:

-normalized_iterations(n, zn, bailout) = n + (log(log(bailout))-log(log(abs(zn))))/(log(2))
+, zn, bailout) = n + (log(log(bailout))-log(log(abs(zn))))/(log(2)) normalized_iterations(n

-For reference, you’ll also want to recall that we applied these functions via a map over the input array:
+For reference, you’ll also want to recall that we applied these functions via a map

-values = map(z -> boundedorbit(x -> x^2 + z, 0, 2, 200, normalized_iterations)
+= map(z -> boundedorbit(x -> x^2 + z, 0, 2, 200, normalized_iterations)

-|> x -> 5x
+values |> x -> 5x

 |> grayvalue, linspace(-2.5-1.25im, 1.0+1.25im, 3500, 2500));

 Now it quickly became apparent in benchmarking this code that it was not optimal.
 Execution times were hovering around a full minute, which (as we shall soon see) is not even close to what native code can do.
 Based on the performance claims of the Julia project, I expected better.
 A little probing into the issue eventually revealed the culprit: anonymous functions.
-At the moment, anonymous functions like our cute x -> x^2 + z are not able to be inlined, which incurs a lot of overhead in a hot loop like ours.
-If we concede the genericity and rewrite a Mandelbrot-specific function to perform the iterations, like so:
+At the moment, anonymous functions like our cute x -> x^2 + z

 function mandelbrotorbit(c, seed, bound, bailout=100, itmap=(n,zn,b)->n)

-z = seed^2 + c # z = f(seed)
+= seed^2 + c # z = f(seed)

-for k = 1:bailout
+z for k = 1:bailout

 if abs(z) > bound